EU Fines Qualcomm $1.2 Billion for Paying Apple To Use Its Microchips - Slashdot

 Paying customers not to use a competitor's products is illegal when you have a dominant market position.

 Re:What is wrong with this?
-(Score:4, Informative)
+(Score:5, Insightful)

 I'm sorry, but I'm really struggling to figure out how this is wrong.